 MER Article Multiplier Effect Despite continual White House assurances in 2002 and early 2003 that “war is a last resort,” the key advocates of invasion in Washington gave a good deal of forethought to the US-led war with Iraq.
-The Iraq hawks had been considering the military option for years. the option became feasible after th Sarah J Graham-Brown • 24 min read
+The Iraq hawks had been considering the military option for years. the option became feasible Sarah J Graham-Brown • 24 min read

 MER Article Sanctioning Iraq After Iraq's invasion of Kuwait in August 1990 triggered the imposition of international economic sanctions, it was widely believed that the Gulf crisis would be rapidly resolved.
 The scale of Iraq's military defeat in the 1991 Gulf war suggested that the government would accept ceasefire terms, Sarah J Graham-Brown • 13 min read